How to Make Both Grilled and Crunchy Monte Cristo Sandwiches

 • Great tasting!
 You wouldn’t think that raspberry jam and mustard would ever belong on the same sandwich, but with the other flavors from the sandwich, it just works, and you won’t find a better sandwich!

 • Can be grilled of fried!
-You have options for your Monte Cristo sandwich, whether you want to grill it like a grilled cheese (best if you’re short on time) or dip it in batter and deep fry it to give it a heavenly crispy crunch when you bite into it.
+You have options for your Monte Cristo sandwich, whether you want to grill it like a grilled cheese (best if you’re short on time) or dip it in batter and deep fry it to give it a crispy crunch when you bit into it.

 The Original Monte Cristo Sandwich

-This is an old French sandwich that came about circa 1910.
-It became popular in America in the 1930’s and then seem to drop out of sight in the 1960’s.
-They were incredibly popular in diners and other casual restaurants.
-In any case, they were made with meat, usually ham, a soft cheese, raspberry jam, and mustard or a hot sauce.
-This delightful lunch item has now become more of a its own category of sandwich rather than a singular sandwich recipe: a meat and cheese sandwich cooked like French toast or deep fried.
-In each of our recipes, we’ve retained the essential sweet layer by using either a jam or a flavored honey.
+They were made with meat, usually ham, a soft cheese, raspberry jam, and mustard or a hot sauce.
+Today, they are again popular, a category of sandwiches rather than a singular sandwich recipe, a meat and cheese sandwich cooked like French toast or deep fried.
+The sweet layer is still a jam or honey.

 Choosing the Right Bread